 - Updated on March 1, 2016

-In Japan, a guarantor is also required to rent a private apartment.
-If a student cannot
+In Japan, a guarantor is usually required when renting private housing.

 Terms and meanings used for housing